Drive-in theater: Present and digital conversion (late 2000s onwards)

 In the second half of the 2000s, drive-ins had another decline because of the oil crisis and a worsening economy.
 Reduced use of automobiles and more people moving out of suburban and rural areas during the 2010s have also put the drive-in's future at risk, with numbers again on the decline.
 By 2013, drive-ins comprised only 1.5% of total movie screens in the United States, with 389 theaters in operation nationwide, mostly located in the South and the West Coast (at the industry's height, about 25% of the nation's movie screens were at drive-ins).
 A figure of 348 operating drive-ins was published for the United States in March 2014.

-In 2010, the Galaxy Drive-In Movie Theater in Ennis, Texas became the worlds first drive-in theater to show 3-D films.
+In 2010, the Galaxy Drive-In Movie Theater in Ennis, Texas became the world's first drive-in theater to show 3-D films.

 In the fall of 2014, retro-themed burger chain Johnny Rockets announced that it would team up with USA Drive-Ins to open 200 drive-ins by 2018, serving Johnny Rocket's food at the concession stands, but the plan never came to fruition, as did a proposed "Project Drive-In" scheme by Honda, which would have donated digital projectors.
 By 2018, less than 300 drive-in theaters were reported to operate worldwide, with only a handful outside North America.

 The ongoing conversion of film distribution from celluloid to digital also puts additional pressure on drive-in theaters.
 Most small drive-ins lack the finances (beginning at $70,000 per screen) needed to convert to digital projection.
 The low volume of ticket sales from the lack of multiple showings also makes justifying the cost of installing digital projection hard for many drive-ins.
 Conversion of the projection booth to digital is more complex for drive-in theaters.
 The projector needs a more powerful bulb due to increased screen size and light pollution.
 In addition, digital projection equipment may require an Internet connection, and the booth must be retrofitted with special glass, more vents, and stronger air conditioning, as well as heat in northern climates.

-With installation of Jumbotrons or similar digital display equipment in drive-in theatres, restrictions of the projector booth can be avoided; that is, no projector is needed.
+With installation of Jumbotrons or similar digital display equipment in drive-in theaters, restrictions of the projector booth can be avoided; that is, no projector is needed.

 The move to digital conversion took its toll on the industry; by October 2019, figures for operating drive-in theaters rose to 305 because of increased numbers of smaller 'boutique' operations that had never used traditional projectors, while several older drive-ins have closed.